turtl/www/views/pages/faq.md

 comes from years of prying eyes reviewing your work and trying to find ways to break it.
 Although Turtl has not yet been vetted in this way, one of our main goals is to gain the trust of the crypto-security community.

+# What is not open source?

+Currently, the admin system we use to manage the database, our internal analytics system, and the payment system.
+Everything else (the clients, the API server, and everything in between) is open source.

+These tools are not necessary to run Turtl yourself, and as they only have access to encrypted data, they do not need to be peer reviewed.

 # Can I run my own Turtl server?